GDAMining/gda-extraction/README.md

     --max_epoch 20
 ```

 BioWordVec pretrained embeddings (obtained from ``download_biowordvec.sh``) are used to train RE models on GDAb, GDAt, and BioRel.
-BioWord2Vec pretrained embeddings (obtained from ``download_biow2v.sh``) are required to train RE models on DTI.
+Biomedical Word2Vec pretrained embeddings (obtained from ``download_biow2v.sh``) are required to train RE models on DTI.
 Results are reported in terms of Area Under the Precision-Recall Curve (AUPRC) and (micro) F1 score.

 ## Cite